Lakes & Trails

 Highlights & Features

-• Bayou Trail offering a shaded route alongside The Gathering Place
+• Bayou Trail is a scout built trail offering a shaded route alongside The Gathering Place

 • Menninger Trail connects Scout Lake to Heron Lake behind The Gathering Place